bobokrut/e1900288-final-project/README.md

 ## Deployment

-This project is deployed to Heroku
+This project is deployed to Heroku using [GitHub Actions](https://github.com/bobokrut/e1900288-final-project/actions)